-Especially, globally regional dependency of electricity and fuel in the material production process, and usage ratio of recycled and bio-derived material greatly affect on PCF.
+[Globally, regional dependency of electricity and fuel in the material production process, and usage ratio of recycled and bio-derived material have an especially great effect on PCF.]

-Burdens related to recycled material to raw material shall be evaluated using the RCM following 3.2.10.1.
-Material recycling modeling.
+Burdens related to “recycled material to raw material” shall be evaluated using the RCM methodology described in paragraph 1.1.1.

+Equation 18